Dmo25/alx-zero_day/README.md

 My first readme
-I hope i pass this course
+I will pass this course